Terra preta: Nutrients

 Terra preta soils also show higher quantities of nutrients, and a better retention of these nutrients, than surrounding infertile soils.
 The proportion of P reaches 200–400 mg/kg.
 The quantity of N is also higher in anthrosol, but that nutrient is immobilized because of the high proportion of C over N in the soil.

-Anthrosol's availability of P, Ca, Mn and Zn is higher than ferrasol.
+Anthrosol's availability of P, Ca, Mn and Zn is higher than ferralsol.
 The absorption of P, K, Ca, Zn, and Cu by the plants increases when the quantity of available charcoal increases.
 The production of biomass for two crops (rice and Vigna unguiculata) increased by 38–45% without fertilization (P < 0.05), compared to crops on fertilized ferralsol.

 Amending with charcoal pieces approximately 20 mm in diameter, instead of ground charcoal, did not change the results except for manganese (Mn), for which absorption considerably increased.

 Nutrient leaching is minimal in this anthrosol, despite their abundance, resulting in high fertility.
 When inorganic nutrients are applied to the soil, however, the nutrients' drainage in anthrosol exceeds that in fertilized ferralsol.

 As potential sources of nutrients, only C (via photosynthesis) and N (from biological fixation) can be produced in situ.
 All the other elements (P, K, Ca, Mg, etc.) must be present in the soil.
 In Amazonia, the provisioning of nutrients from the decomposition of naturally available organic matter fails as the heavy rainfalls wash away the released nutrients and the natural soils (ferralsols, acrisols, lixisols, arenosols, uxisols, etc.) lack the mineral matter to provide those nutrients.
 The clay matter that exists in those soils is capable of holding only a small fraction of the nutrients made available from decomposition.
 In the case of terra preta, the only possible nutrient sources are primary and secondary.
 The following components have been found: